DesobedienteTecnologico/rpi_disable_wifi_and_bt_by_hardware/README.md

  1. X-ray images and WLBGA ball map (colored).
  1. Images showing what to remove and extra.
  1. Raspberry Pi Zero 2 W shield information.
+ 1. Pliers to remove the SMD inductor and video.
  1. Check by terminal if WiFi and Bluetooth are disconnected.
  1. [NEW] Scheme with examples to disable WiFi and Bluetooth from different layers.
  ---